 The Audi A5 drives like a sportier A4 saloon, though it is far from the sportiest driving car amongst its peers.

-It means that the coupe grips well and goes where you point it, but doesn't involve you in the process of driving like a BMW 4 Series can.
+It grips well and goes where you point it, but doesn't involve you in the process of driving like a BMW 4 Series can.
 The Audi feels like a cosseting GT while the BMW leans closer to being a sports car.
 Audi's trump card of offering four-wheel drive isn't what it used to be either, as BMW now offers its 4 Series range with xDrive four-wheel drive which feels more dynamic than the Audi system.
 Regardless, the A5's quattro four-wheel drive system gives a drama-free driving experience that is a perfect match for the way the car goes about its business.

 Where the A5 feels at its best is on the motorway where it is soothing car to drive, especially if you choose a Sport model which has the softer suspension and smaller wheels.